Behind enemy lines with GOOGLE +

 Whether you’re just getting started or have been active on sites like Facebook and Twitter, but haven’t had much success, follow these 21 social media marketing tips to propel you to the next level:

 If you fail to plan, you plan to fail.
 So many businesses make the mistake of blindly jumping into social media marketing without a strategy or plan.

 If you can’t answer questions like “why are you on social media?” or “what social media platform features your target audience?” then it’s time to hit the reset button.
-Start putting together a plan in writing that you and your team can refer to when you need it.
+Start putting a plan writing that you and your team can refer when you need it.

 Your social media plan should consist of mini-plans for each social media channel you expect to be active on.
 You’ll have a plan for your Twitter, Facebook and so forth.